 Sweeney Concert Hall

-Sweeney Concert Hall is one of the most sought–after concert halls in western Massachusetts.
+Sweeney Concert Hall is one of the most sought–after concert halls in the northeast.
 This beautiful performance space seats more than 600, and its broad stage can readily accommodate the needs of a diverse range of performances, from solo recitals to large choral and orchestral ensembles.
 Sweeney's excellent acoustics are suitable for both vocal and instrumental performances.
 For information about reserving this space, please contact the department office staff.

 Earle Recital Hall